Avishai-Tsabari/Transformer-Language-Model-Simulator/README.md

 Before training, you need to prepare your training data:

 1. **Create `sample_corpus.txt`** in the root directory
-2. **Add your text data** - one sentence per line is recommended
+2. **Add your text data** - any format works (paragraphs, sentences, etc.)
-3. **Ensure sufficient data** - at least a few thousand lines for meaningful training
+3. **Ensure sufficient data** - at least a few thousand words for meaningful training

 **Example `sample_corpus.txt`:**
 ```
-This is the first sentence of your training data.
-This is the second sentence.
-Your model will learn from this text.
-Add more sentences to improve training.
+This is a paragraph of your training data.
+The model will learn from this text by processing it as a continuous sequence of words.
+You can add multiple paragraphs, stories, or any text format you want.
+The model uses a sliding window approach, so it will learn patterns from overlapping sequences of words.
 ```

 ### Training